 Dean Piacentini - General Manager

-Dean Piacentini has been the General Manager of Dining Services since 2004.
-Prior to Cedar Crest, Dean was the General Manager at Arcadia University in Glenside, PA.
-When he is not at work, Dean enjoys spending time with his family.
-Dean lives in Bethlehem Township, PA with his wife, Valerie, and two daughters, Casey and Molly.
+Dean Piacentini, a Boston, MA native and culinary graduate of Johnson & Wales University, has been the General Manager of Dining Services since 2004.
+Prior to Cedar Crest College, Dean was the General Manager at Arcadia University in Glenside, PA.
+When he is not at work, Dean enjoys spending time with his family and working together with his wife to mentor kids in Easton, PA where they own a t-shirt shop.
+Dean lives in Bethlehem Township, PA with his wife, Valerie, two daughters, Casey and Molly along with their two dogs and eight cats.

 Lori Remaly - Catering Director

-Lori Remaly joined the Dining Services team as Catering Director in October of 2006.
+Lori Remaly joined the Dining Services team as Catering Director in October 2006.
 Prior to coming to Cedar Crest, Lori was employed by the Pomfret Club in Easton, PA.
 In her spare time, Lori likes to be with her family.
-She lives in Bingen, PA with her husband, Jesse, and sons Phil and Andrew.
+She lives in Lower Saucon Township, PA with her husband, Jesse, and sons, Phil and Andrew.